 Overbreathing is often not obvious to the person or their doctor.
 For example, breathing faster or through your mouth or with your upper chest while you watch television, work at your desk or drive your car can easily increase your air intake above what is normal.

-Buteyko Breathing Retraining naturally reduces asthma symptoms and need for medication.
+Research: breathing retraining reduces asthma symptoms and need for medication

-Mark (30) had asthma since he was five years old.
-When I first saw him he was on a combination preventer medication and needed in addition 8-10 puffs of his reliever every day.
+CASE STUDY: Mark, age 30, had asthma since he was five years old.
+He was on a combination (preventer/bronchodilator) medication and needed in addition 8-10 puffs of his reliever every day.
 He had been a keen cross country runner but had given it away because of his asthma.
 In the first week of breathing retraining he needed to use his reliever just once.
 On the fifth day, his breathing control was good enough for us to tackle a steep hill together.
 Soon after he felt confident to get back into his sport.
-(Case Study)

-CD – Breathing Exercise Instruction CD – a companion product to the book.
+- Breathing Exercise Instruction CD – a companion product to either book.

-* While the book is specifically written for people with sleep-breathing issues, the information, strategies and step-by-step breathing training program in the book is also of help to people with asthma and nasal problems.
+Note: While the books are specifically written for people with sleep-breathing and anxiety issues, the information, strategies and step-by-step breathing training program in each book is also of help to people with asthma and nasal problems.

 Take the Faulty Breathing Quiz.